Mondeaux Dam Recreation Area

 The Mondeaux Dam Recreation Area is a public park in the forest in the town of Westboro, Wisconsin, United States.
-The Civilian Conservation Corps (CCC) and Work Projects Administration (WPA) created the lake and facilities during the Great Depression.
+The Civilian Conservation Corps (CCC) and Works Progress Administration (WPA) created the lake and facilities during the Great Depression.

 The Mondeaux Dam Recreation Area is part of the Chequamegon National Forest.
 Mondo Dam, as it is referred to by the locals, has four different camping sites including Eastwood, Spearhead Point, and West Point.
 The Ice Age National Scenic Trail is a hiking trail that runs through the recreation area.
 The park also offers activities such as fishing, swimming, and boating.

 Background

 The basin that holds the Mondeaux Flowage, about three miles long and a quarter mile wide, is probably a tunnel channel cut by a meltwater stream beneath the Chippewa Lobe of the last glacier.
 At some point, an esker formed down the middle of that channel and along the west edge.
 By early historic times, a stream (the Mondeaux River) flowed northwest through that channel.
 The current lake is not natural.

 By the 1930s, this part of Wisconsin had been logged for fifty years, leaving much of it in stumps and slashings.
 The logging companies sold some parcels to farmers, who settled and cleared some areas.
 Many parcels that didn't sell went tax-delinquent, grew up in brush, and were periodically burned by wildfires.
 In November 1933, the Chequamegon National Forest was established, and the Forest Service began buying land across central Taylor County.

 Around that time, three CCC camps were established in the Chequamegon Forest: Camp Perkinstown which planted trees and developed the Perkinstown winter sports area, Camp Jump River near the Jump River fire tower, and Camp Mondeaux River.